Zeteo

-Zeteo (/zəˈteɪəʊ/ zə-TAY-oh; from Ancient Greek ζητέω 'to seek, to inquire') is a media company and Substack newsletter founded by American commentator Mehdi Hasan on April 15, 2024, after he quit MSNBC due to his talk show's cancellation.
+Zeteo (/zəˈteɪəʊ/ zə-TAY-oh; from Ancient Greek ζητέω 'to seek, to inquire') is a progressive media company and Substack newsletter founded by British-American journalist Mehdi Hasan on April 15, 2024, after he quit MSNBC because of his talk show's cancellation.
 Hasan said it cost $4 million to launch the outlet and that it reports from a left-wing perspective, covering news not reported by mainstream media outlets.
 Zeteo has been called an alternative media outlet that espouses progressive values.
-Various personalities such as Greta Thunberg and Naomi Klein write for the outlet.
+Greta Thunberg and Naomi Klein have written for Zeteo.

 Zeteo publishes daily news and holds a weekly talk show, Mehdi Unfiltered, hosted by Hasan, and a weekly podcast.
-The outlet has a YouTube channel with 1.2 million subscribers and uploads four to five videos per week.
-Journalist Oliver Darcy wrote in August 2025 that Zeteo's newsletter has more than 450,000 subscribers and over 50,000 paid subscribers, who pay $12 per month.
+The outlet has a YouTube channel with over 2 million subscribers and uploads four to five videos per week.
+Journalist Oliver Darcy wrote in August 2025 that Zeteo's newsletter has more than 700,000 subscribers and over 50,000 paid subscribers, who pay $12 per month.
 Zeteo has an estimated annual revenue of $3.9 million as of 2025.
+In June 2026 Hasan announced that Zeteo would expand into the United Kingdom.